 While many personal loan lenders require good to excellent credit, you might qualify with Avant even if you have poor credit.
 You can borrow $2,000 to $35,000* with repayment terms from two to five years**.

 If you’re approved, you could get your funds as soon as the next business day (if approved by 4:30 p.m.
 CT on a weekday).

 Best for: Borrowers with excellent credit

-With Axos Bank, you can borrow $5,000 to $35,000 with terms from one to five years.
+With Axos Bank, you can borrow $10,000 to $50,000 with terms from three to six years.
 You could also get your funds as soon as the next business day if you’re approved.
 Keep in mind that you’ll typically need good to excellent credit to qualify for a loan from Axos Bank.

 Best for: Borrowers with very good credit and income

-In addition to your credit score, Best Egg will also consider more than 1,500 “proprietary credit attributes” from sources that include external data providers and your “digital footprint” to determine your creditworthiness.
+In addition to your credit score, Best Egg will also consider other factors.
 This means you might have an easier time qualifying with Best Egg compared to other traditional lenders.

 With Best Egg, you can borrow $2,000 to $50,000 with terms from two to five years.
 Best Egg’s rates can be particularly competitive for borrowers with very good credit and income.

 If you’re looking for a longer repayment term, Discover could be a good choice — you can borrow $2,500 to $40,000 and could have three to seven years to repay it.
 Just keep in mind that by choosing a longer term, you’ll pay more in interest over time.